prabhutani/printutility3/README.md

 ## For a faster execution switch to Dev Branch

-This Branch used html-to-image library instead of html2canvas and performs faster
+This Branch used html-to-image library instead of html2canvas and performs faster : [Switch to Dev](https://github.com/prabhutani/printutility3/tree/dev)